jackythesmurf/Morse-Code-Translator/README.md

 # Morse-Code-Translator
-Morse code translator with terminal themes, and live audio transcription
+Morse Code translator with terminal themes, and live audio transcriptions.

 ## Introduction
-This project has an user interface for user to input English text and translates it into Morse Code or vice versa.
-Includes also live audio transcriptions.
+This project allows user to input English text and translates it into Morse Code or vice versa.
+It also includes live audio transcriptions for both English and Morse Code.
 <strong> View live project at: https://jackythesmurf.github.io/Morse-Code-Translator/</strong>

 <img width="500" src="Screen Shot 2023-01-16 at 11.59.02 pm.png">